JakobGM/astrality/docs/modules.rst

             If this is a use case for you, please open an `issue <https://github.com/jakobgm/astrality/issues>`_!

-Example of module event blocks:
+Demonstration of module action blocks:

 .. code-block:: yaml

     module/module_name:
-        templates:
-            some_template:
-                source: 'templates/some.template'

         on_startup:
             ...startup actions...